mohitpai/journey-optimizer.en/help/using/building-journeys/functions/functiondistinct.md

 ---
 # distinct {#distinct}

-Returns the distinct values of the list without null values.
+Returns the distinct values or objects of a given list.
+Null entries are ignored.

 ## Category